fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

 Because of a known infrastructure issue `Fedora infrastructure issue #7966`_ initial boot of an instance in OpenStack hangs and waits for entropy.
-It seems that it can't be fixed properly, so we need to workaround by going to `OpenStack instances dashboard`_, opening the instance details, switching to the ``Console`` tab and typing random characters in it.
+It seems that it can't be fixed properly, so we need to work around by going to `OpenStack instances dashboard`_, opening the instance details, switching to the ``Console`` tab and typing random characters in it.
 It resumes the booting process.